Is video marketing right for your business?

 Video offers the power to creatively build brand awareness.
 With stylized, informative, or inspirational videos, you can tell your story in a very compelling way.
 Video allows you to craft a motion experience that aligns with your brand image.

-The right soundtrack can speak volumes, literally, about your brand values and its place in the world.
+The right soundtrack can speak volumes, literally, about your brand values and their place in the world.
 Is your business edgy?
 Is your business hip?
 Is your business traditional?
 Is your business casual or is it very formal?
 All of these vibes can be communicated through the right audio treatment in your brand video.

 Consider the Hollywood movie trailers you’ve watched over the years.
 I’m sure you’re aware of the impact music and special sound effects have on your interpretation of what’s to come.
 A 2-minute movie trailer will leverage certain visual and sound techniques to communicate a summary and create excitement towards their 2-hour feature presentation to come.
 Similarly, you can take advantage of this same power to give the elevator pitch of your brand.

-If your business maintains a presence in the community, attends trade shows or conferences, sponsors gatherings and the like, an event video might be a great option to explore.
+If your business maintains a presence in the community, attends trade shows or conferences, sponsors gatherings, and the like, an event video might be a great option to explore.

 While providing coverage of the event itself, it also showcases your business in an altruistic light or shows you’re a significant part of the community you serve.